 - Obsessive Compulsive Disorder

 It is critical that each patient that enters our care receives the help they need to overcome their alcoholism.
 This means treating an existing mental health disorder when present as well.
-Positive Sobriety Institute is one of the best alcohol rehabs in Illinois, and we are fully equipped to treat not only alcohol addictions, but any co-occurring mental health disorders as well.
+PSI is one of the best alcohol rehabs in Illinois, and we are fully equipped to treat not only alcohol addictions, but any co-occurring mental health disorder as well.
 Patients facing a co-occurring disorder diagnosis require a unique, specialized treatment that our mental health professionals and addiction experts are able to deliver.

-The process for alcohol addiction treatment in Chicago at Positive Sobriety Institute is comprehensive, tested, and highly effective.
+The process for alcohol addiction treatment in Chicago at PSI is comprehensive, tested, and highly effective.
 Containing three primary components, we are committed to providing the best standard of care to all that enter our center.

 Our evaluation is effective in telling us whether an individual will need to be treated for compulsions or delusions, and also is effective in revealing the ways in which distress within an individual is manifested.

 We encourage each recovery patient to participate in alcohol addiction counseling as part of his or her recovery.
-This is because counseling has been shown to increase an individual’s motivation to break their addiction, helps build the necessary coping and problem-solving skills for remaining sober, and offers family members the opportunity to learn about their loved one’s addiction and how they can serve as an effective source of support.
+Counseling has been proven to increase an individual’s motivation to break their addiction, help build the necessary coping and problem-solving skills for remaining sober, and provide family members with the opportunity to learn about their loved one’s addiction and how they can serve as an effective source of support.

-At Positive Sobriety Institute, our counseling team, comprised of licensed psychiatrists, psychologists, family therapists, and social workers, are trained to administer highly effective behavioral and cognitive therapies.
+At PSI, our counseling team, comprised of licensed psychiatrists, psychologists, family therapists, and social workers, are trained to administer highly effective behavioral and cognitive therapies.
 Our tried and proven methods help recovery patients stop their addictive behaviors by instilling positive thoughts, feelings, and emotions.